About the Redditch area

 Recently developed areas include Washford, Moons Moat, Ravensbank and Park Farm.
-The 1964, ‘New Town’ residential areas of Winyates, Matchborough, Church Hill, Lodge Park and Woodrow each have their own shopping centres and GP surgeries.
+In 1964, ‘New Town’ residential areas of Winyates, Matchborough, Church Hill, Lodge Park and Woodrow each have shopping centres and GP surgeries.
 These neighbourhoods offer 2 to 3 bed terraced and semi-detached houses, as well as 1 to 2 bedroom flats/maisonettes.

-Walkwood, Callow Hill, Ipsley, Oakenshaw South and Winyates Green are regarded as the most affluent areas, populated primarily by middle to upper middle class families.
-Residents are attracted to the easy public access to local schools in these areas.
+Walkwood, Callow Hill, Ipsley, Oakenshaw South and Winyates Green are regarded as the most affluent areas, populated primarily by middle to upper-middle-class families.
+Residents are attracted to the easy access to local schools in these areas.

 Sales market comment

 Property prices in the area have been rising.
 In 2012, Redditch had the largest increase in average house prices in Worcestershire County.
 Higher prices give current homeowners a better chance to sell and make back the deposit they need for their next home purchase.
 The increase in prices may convince buyers who had previously been on the side lines because of uncertainty about the direction of home prices that now is the time to buy.